14/07/2024 135comments | Jump to last

 England had no form during the tournament.
 You can't just turn it on for one game.

-Mr Southgate has loyalty/friendship over form.
-He knew kane had no form, substituted twice or more and still played him.
+Mr Southgate has loyalty and friendship over form.
+He knew Kane had no form, substituted twice or more, and still played him.
 Kane was not the only one with no form.

 Agreed we have moved forward but these players need more.
 Most of the players play under managers who are ruthless in selection and manage top players and their egos.

 Spain deserved the trophy.
 Energy, pace and belief.
-If Mr Southgate stays he must learn quickly but fear to nice to change.
+If Mr Southgate stays, he must learn quickly but I fear he's too nice to change.
 If he goes, thank you.

 Ajay Gopal